 - Approach: Summative single evaluation using a mixed method approach in order to properly address its lines of enquiry.
 The process is being conducted by an independent team of evaluation experts and researchers.

-Transformation by Innovation in Distance Education (TIDE)*
+Transformation by Innovation in Distance Education (TIDE)*.
+Read the report and the management response.

 - Objective: To address three overarching questions linked to the project’s theory of change, i.e. related to the changes that have occurred as a result of TIDE interventions; the most influential factors contributing towards those changes; and lessons learned from TIDE interventions, and how to apply them.